 Matrix binocular optical depth testing instrument

-Matrix binocular optical depth testing instrument, Plant No.1117, made by The Monotype Corporation Ltd., Salford, Redhill, Surrey, 1929.
-Used in the production of Monotype matrices to measure the depth of letter characters.
+Matrix binocular optical depth testing instrument, Plant No.1802, made by The Monotype Corporation Ltd., Salford, Redhill, Surrey, England, 1949.
+Part of the equipment used in the production system for Monotype matrices.

 There are 82 separate processes needed to transform a designer’s drawing (of a letter, figure, punctuation, or symbol) into a piece of Monotype metal type for printing.
 A pantograph is used to trace and cut the letter from a copper pattern into a piece of steel called a punch.
 After being hardened, the punch is driven into a piece of bronze using a crank press to produce a matrix.
 The finished matrix is ready to go to the Monotype Composition Caster where molten metal is pumped through a mould against the matrix to produce a piece of type.